3dgeo-heidelberg/4DGeo/docs/Application.md

 ## Dashboard Page
 This page is the main visualisation page.
 A dashboard is generated via the stored information in the permalink with its layout, data source, refresh rate and color assignment.
 It is then populated with data automatically read from the given data source.
 Each module of the dashboard has its own functionality and will be further explained [later](#modules).
+Based on your specified refresh interval, the dashboard rereads the data from your data source and updates the content if anything changed.

 ![](DashboardPageWorkflow.jpg)